Oscillator Drum Jams is a Web App Now

 Yeah, I used coding agents

 If I hadn’t been able to turn my brain off and let a coding agent do the typing, I probably would have just let this app die.
-I have a toddler, and I’m past the point where little portfolio pieces make any impact on my professional life.
-The energy impact is on the order of a handful of dishwasher cycles.
+I have a toddler, and I’m past the point where little portfolio pieces have much impact on my professional life.
 I’m glad I was able to continue helping drum students.

 One last link in case you missed it: Oscillator Drum Jams on the web